Updated on the 3rd of November 2020

 You can book, calling 01277 584470.

 If you need behavioural advice, please book an appointment with our qualified behaviourist / veterinary nurse, Nicky.
 The cost for this service is £30.
 It might be particularly useful for advice on how to manage puppies in their socialisation period following lockdown and with the current limitations.
+This might be performed over the phone or by video during lockdown.

 We are organising 6 month health checks at our Wellness Centre at the moment and are sending reminders appropriately.